-Kresge and the Detroit Program's Commitment to Learning and Evaluation to learn what approaches best advance community priorities for revitalization and how Kresge can best support those approaches.
+Kresge and the Detroit Program's Commitment to Learning and Evaluation

+This grant program represents an opportunity for Kresge to learn alongside community partners.
+In addition to supporting transformative improvements to conditions in neighborhoods, we want to learn what approaches best advance community priorities for revitalization and how Kresge can best support those approaches.
 To that end, as grantees funded through this program engage in project work we will ask each to think about things like: